-Figure 1 shows the development of the constructed futures continuation price series for corn and wheat over the interwar period.
-Both criteria used to create the CS generate almost identical grain price series, yet with small exceptions.
-Moreover, corn and wheat futures prices at the CBoT were highly volatile over the observed period while fluctuating in a similar manner around their means.
-While traded prices for corn futures centered near \$0.73/bushel, the average wheat price was approximately \$1.07/bushel.
-Over the first three interwar years, corn (wheat) futures prices fluctuated under (over) their mean and, 390 once the Grain Futures Act was enacted in 1922 (represented by the third vertical black dashed line), prices began to increase moderately.
+Figure 1 shows the development of the constructed futures continuous price series for corn and wheat over the interwar period.
+Other than for some small exceptions, both criteria used 365 to create the CS generate almost identical grain price series.
+Corn and wheat futures prices at the CBoT were highly volatile over the observed period while fluctuating in a similar manner around their means.
+While traded prices for corn futures centred near \$0.73/bushel, the average wheat price was approximately \$1.07/bushel.
+Over the first three interwar years, corn (wheat) futures prices fluctuated under (above) their mean and, once the Grain 370 Futures Act was enacted in 1922 (represented by the third vertical black dashed line), prices began to increase moderately.
 Interestingly, the data gathering mandate of the regulatory agency, effective from June 1923, kept grain futures prices close to their interwar mean.
-However, after a period of almost one year, prices suddenly doubled, reaching sample maximums by 1925, i.e. \$1.37/bushel for corn and \$2.05/bushel for wheat.
-Shortly 395 thereafter, wheat and corn prices fell dramatically.
-In the case of corn, a more abrupt decrease can be observed, which particularly brought the futures prices back to their mean levels.
-With respect to wheat prices, this was followed by moderate price fluctuations around an average of \$1.40/bushel.
-It should be recalled that the volatile environment observed between 1924-1926 generated the thorough investigations of trading in grain futures by 400 the GFAD mentioned in Section 2 of this paper.
-Interestingly, following the GFA reports suspension, which lasted for most of 1927, the prices trended downward.
-However, by mid-1927, corn futures prices increased significantly by almost \$0.50, while a bushel of wheat traded approximately \$0.15 higher.
-Nevertheless, grain prices did not reach their 1925 spikes and continued to fluctuate in a volatile fashion above their means.
-405
+It should be recalled that the volatile environment observed between 1924-1926 generated the thorough investigations of trading in grain futures by the GFAD mentioned in Section 2 of 375 this paper.
+Following the GFA reports suspension, which lasted for most of 1927, prices trended downward.